Common Name: sweet breath of spring

 Bloom Description: Creamy white

 Tolerate: Deer, Drought, Erosion, Clay Soil, Dry Soil, Black Walnut

 Easily grown in average, dry to medium, well-drained soil in full sun to part shade.
 Adapts to wide range of soils, including dry ones, but prefers moist, loamy soils.
 Prune to shape after flowering.

-Winter honeysuckle is a somewhat stiff-branched, deciduous shrub with a bushy, spreading habit.
+Lonicera fragrantissima, commonly called winter honeysuckle or fragrant honeysuckle, is a somewhat stiff-branched, deciduous shrub with a bushy, spreading habit.
 Typically grows 6-10' tall and as wide.
 Extremely fragrant (lemony), short-tubed, creamy white flowers appear in early spring before the leaves emerge.
 Flowers are followed by small, somewhat inconspicuous, red berries which mature in late spring to early summer.
 Oval, dark green foliage sometimes has bluish tinge.
 Flowers are a harbinger of spring.
 Budded branches may be cut for an early, fragrant, indoor arrangement.